-35 [assignment: rules governing access among controlled subjects and controlled objects using controlled operations on controlled objects]
+^{35 [}assignment: rules governing access among controlled subjects and controlled objects using controlled operations on controlled objects]

-&lt;sup>36 [assignment: rules, based on security attributes, that explicitly authorise access of subjects to objects]
+^{36 [}assignment: rules, based on security attributes, that explicitly authorise access of subjects to objects]

-&lt;sup>37 [assignment: rules, based on security attributes, that explicitly deny access of subjects to objects]
+37 [assignment: rules, based on security attributes, that explicitly deny access of subjects to objects]

-38 [assignment: access control SFP]
+^{38 [}assignment: access control SFP]

-[assignment: list of subjects and objects controlled under the indicated SFP, and for each, the SFP-relevant security attributes, or named groups of SFP-relevant security attributes]
+[[]assignment: list of subjects and objects controlled under the indicated SFP, and for each, the SFPrelevant security attributes, or named groups of SFP-relevant security attributes]

-- The code executed in Firmware Mode is allowed to read Special Function Registers to configure the Firmware firewall and to read/write Special Function Registers used by the Firmware Operating System and the resource configuration firmware.
-Access to Special Function Registers related to hardware components is based on the access rights determined by the Special Function Registers MMU FWCTRLL and MMU FWCTRLH. - The code executed in System Mode is allowed to access Special Function Registers to configure the MMU segmentation, Special Function Registers related to system management, Special Function Registers to configure the Firmware firewall and Special Function Registers related to hardware components. - The code executed in the User Mode is allowed to access Special Function Registers related to hardware components based on the access rights defined in the respective Memory Segment in the MMU Segment Table from which the code is actually executed.
+- The code executed in Test Mode is allowed to access all Special Function Register groups except Special Function Registers related to general CPU functionality implemented separately for System and User Mode. - The code executed in Firmware Mode is allowed to read Special Function Registers to configure the Firmware firewall and to read and write Special Function Registers used by the Firmware Operating System and the resource configuration firmware.
+Access to Special Function Registers related to hardware components is based on the access rights determined by the Special Function Registers MMU FWCTRLL and MMU FWCTRLH. - The code executed in System Mode is allowed to access Special Function Registers to configure the MMU segmentation, Special Function Registers related to system management, Special Function Registers to configure the Firmware firewall and Special Function Registers related to hardware components. - The code executed in the User Mode is allowed to access Special Function Registers related to hardware components based on the access rights defined in the respective Memory Segment in the MMU Segment Table from which the code is actually executed40.